-- The Choreographic sequence will have a fixed value of three (3.0) points. - Sequence is free, where the skaters must demonstrate: the ability to skate, creativity, choreographic ability, originality, musicality, with body movements, using all the personal space. - The technical panel will call the element and the judges will give their QOE.

-• Stops are permitted.
+- The Choreographic sequence will have a fixed value of three (3.0) points. - Sequence is free, where the skaters must demonstrate: the ability to skate, creativity, choreographic ability, originality, musicality, with body movements, using all the personal space. - The technical panel will call the element and the judges will give their QOE. - Stops are permitted. - The sequence can last maximum thirty (30) seconds.